Phase-space analysis of large ODE systems using a low-dimensional conservation law: Examples of problems with low-dimensional conservation laws

 } \end{itemize}

-An example of the time evolution of $u(n,\beta,t)$ and the corresponding consumption of the resource $c(t)$ computed with the Algorithm~4 is shown in Fig.~\ref{fig:Fig3}.
+An example of the time evolution of $u(n,\beta,t)$ and the corresponding consumption of the resource $c(t)$ computed with the Algorithm~1 ($c_{0}=1$ and $\gamma=0.005$) is shown in Fig.~\ref{fig:Fig3}.
 Due to the mathematical equivalence of the two solutions, the states (snapshots) of $u(n,\beta,t)$ given by (\ref{eq:uCompetingSolution}) are exactly equal to the states $u(n,\alpha,t)$ of the unmitigated exponential growth given by (\ref{eq:uSolution}), provided $\alpha=\beta$.
-However, the evolution of $u(n,\beta,t)$ proceeds at a different rate and freezes as $c(t)\rightarrow 0$.
-The accuracy of the Algorithm~4 can be eventually improved using the predictor-corrector technique.
+However, the evolution of $u(n,\beta,t)$ proceeds at a different rate and asymptotically slows down to a halt as $c(t)\rightarrow 0$.
+In fact, it takes more than twice as much time to reach the same state as the last one of Fig.~\ref{fig:Fig1}.
+The accuracy of the Algorithm~1 can be eventually improved using the predictor-corrector technique.